 The MEX HRSC MOLA blended DEM shows that the terrain of the Zhurong landing site is very flat, so it is feasible for us to use planes to simulate the surface of the Zhurong landing site and determine the depth of each stratum.
 Although DEM products provided by HiRIC ( $60 \text{ km} \times 150 \text{ km}$ ) cover only the eastern half of the three-dimensional stratum model, they still provide us with a method to test the reliability of stratum depth measurements.
-After comparison, we find that the difference between the formation depth measured by the CTX DEM and that measured by the HiRIC DEM is less than 10 m, which is less than 1% of the thickness of the VB group and has no impact on the formation interpretation results.
+After comparison, we find that the difference between the formation depth measured by the CTX DEM and that measured by the HiRIC DEM is less than 10 m, which is less than 1% of the thickness of the VB group (Buczkowski et al., 2004) and has no impact on the formation interpretation results.
 It is shown that the method of measuring formation depth by a high-resolution DEM is reliable.

-Figure 5 (a) DEM generated by CTX stereo relative, (b) comparison of high-resolution DEM coverage area, red: HiRIC DEM coverage, green: CTX stereo relative DEM coverage, point: crater for stratum measurement.
+Figure 6 (a) DEM generated by CTX stereo images, (b) comparison of highresolution DEM coverage area, red: HiRIC DEM coverage, green: CTX stereo relative DEM coverage, blue points: crater of the first layer for stratum measurement, broun points: crater of the second layer for stratum measurement, red points: crater of the third layer for stratum measurement.
 Some craters are located outside the CTX DEM and measured by the HiRIC DEM.

-When comparing strata, we comprehensively consider the statistical law, crater shape and regional tectonic background.
+When comparing strata, we comprehensively consider the statistical law, crater morphology and regional tectonic background.
 According to the regional tectonic background, there is no large-scale compression and tensile structure and no trace of magmatic erosion at the Zhurong landing site, so the strata in this area are distributed horizontally.
-The strata to which the measurement results belong are clustered by the shape of craters.
-The formation types include the following: (1) the corrugated sputter sheet cannot be formed, and a large amount of gravel (Figure.
-6 (a) red arrow) or secondary crater (Figure.
-6 (a) yellow arrow) are scattered around the fresh crater, and some large crater walls show the dry sedimentary rock section of this layer, which is rough (Figure 6 (a) green arrow); (2) The outside of the crater is corrugated (Figure.
-6 (b)), and the wet sedimentary rock sections, with crater barriers (Figure 6. (c)), showing the VB section with more water/ice.
-In addition, there are no rocks or secondary craters around the impact craters, which may correspond to the ejecta block (Figure.
-6 (d)).
+The measurement results belong to which stratum are determined by the morphology of craters.
+Craters are classified into four types: (1) The crater is surrounded by a large number of rocks (Figure 7(a) red arrow) or secondary craters (Figure 7(a) yellow arrow), but corrugated ejecta cannot be formed.
+Such a crater is formed in a dry environment lacking volatiles.
+Thus, the stratum corresponding to these craters is named dry sedimentary strata section.
+(2) Around the crater is corrugated ejecta (Figure 7(b)) which represents a wet environment with a few volatiles.
+The stratum corresponding to these craters is named wet sedimentary section; (3) The crater has a significantly deeper depth than type 1 and 2 craters and is surrounded by a rampart (Figure 7(c)) which indicates a rich volatiles environment.
+The stratum corresponding to these craters is named VB section.
+(5) In addition, some craters are shallow and not surrounded by rocks, secondary craters, corrugated ejecta and rampart.
+These craters may correspond to the ejecta block (Figure 7(d)).

-Figure 6 (a) Crater corresponding to the dry sedimentary rock section: dry outside the pit, with sputtered stones (red arrow), secondary craters (yellow arrow) and rough crater walls (green arrow); (b) Crater corresponding to the wet sedimentary rock section: the corrugated texture formed in the wet environment appears outside the crater (CTX mosaic ID: E108\N24); (c) Crater corresponding to the VB section: forming barrier(CTX mosaic ID: E108\N24); (d) Ejecta layer crater: the outside of the pit is dry with few stones and no secondary craters
+Figure 7 (a) Crater corresponding to the dry sedimentary section: It is dry outside the crater, with rocks (red arrow), secondary craters (yellow arrow); (b) Crater corresponding to the wet sedimentary section: the corrugated ejecta formed outside the crater (CTX mosaic ID: E108\N24); (c) Crater corresponding to the VB section: forming rampart (CTX mosaic ID: E108\N24); (d) Ejecta layer crater: It is dry and without rock and secondary craters.